Full-Time Faculty

 Derek Brown is an Assistant Professor in the Management Division at Columbia Business School.
 He investigates what stifles equality in organizations and society.
 His research focuses on how and why group membership, social hierarchies, and intergroup ideologies shape how we react and respond to the increasingly diverse society around us.

-Vanessa Burbano is the Sidney Taurel Associate Professor of Management in the strategy area at Columbia Business School.
+Vanessa Burbano is the Sidney Taurel Associate Professor of Business in the strategy area at Columbia Business School.

 Ashli Carter